trannhatt/Ansible-in-Aws/README.md

 <img src="https://webexample75.files.wordpress.com/2023/04/architecture-image.png" height="auto" width="100%" />

 ## Summary
--To complete this project, I create one EC2 instance as an Ansible machine and three EC2 instances as servers to install the application.
+- To complete this project, I create one EC2 instance as an Ansible machine and three EC2 instances as servers to install the application.
 I create a key pair on the Ansible machine to establish an SSH connection to the servers.
 - Next, I create a security group that allows SSH access.
 Then, I configure 3 ec2.t2.micro instances using Ansible to install the 'website-demo' Nginx on server-01 and run a Docker container on server-02.
 - To do this, I create an Ansible playbook containing a list of commands called tags that I want to run on the servers.
 - Finally, I create an inventory file (hosts) containing the private IP addresses of the EC2 instances that I want to configure and execute the playbook on.